Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Can I combine assets with my spouse to reach Generation status?

-Yes.
-Wealthsimple allows you to create a “Household” by linking your profile with a partner.
-Their system combines your total assets to calculate your tier.
+Yes, through the Wealthsimple Household feature.5 A Household is limited to 2 people who share the same residential address.
+Once linked, Wealthsimple combines your total assets to calculate your tier.
 For example, if you have $300,000 and your partner has $200,000, you will both be upgraded to Generation status and unlock the 2.25% interest rate and other perks.

 If the market drops my balance below $100k, do I lose Premium status?